-- talk with you about contacting the Advice Place and accessing support
+- talk with you about contacting the Equally Safe team or Advice Place and accessing support

-- send an email to the University Secretary, informing them of the situation and confirming any agreements made about support you would like to access
+- send an email to the Equally Safe team, informing them of the situation and confirming any agreements made about support you would like to access

-If you want to remain anonymous, and if you do not want to name your assailant, then the staff member does not need to identify either of you when emailing the University Secretary.
+If you want to remain anonymous, and if you do not want to name anyone, then the staff member does not need to identify either of you when emailing the Equally Safe team.

 When we do disclose your details

 The University, including the Advice Place, will not normally report an allegation of sexual violence to the police without your permission.

 However, if the alleged perpetrator of the rape or assault represents a continued threat to you or other members of the University community, it may be necessary for us to breach confidentiality and report the assault to the police.

 Any such decision would be taken by the University Secretary following discussion with you and based on legal advice, if needed.